In the Shadow of the Cross

 Christians had to decide what the symbol for our faith would be.
 They considered fishes and loaves, some suggested the rainbow (the sign of the covenant to Noah), even a dove which symbolizes the Holy Spirit.
-But what was always excepted and mostly used as the best symbol of the Christian faith, is the cross, the emblem of suffering and shame.
+But what was always excepted and mostly used as the best symbol of the Christian faith was the cross, the emblem of suffering and shame.

 For many the cross is a piece of wood or metal they hang around their neck.
 Or that which is place on the wall of a home, church, or on the top of the church.
 But you did not do that in the first century.
 It would be like wearing an electric chair around your neck, it is weird, if not creepy.
 It is like going to someone’s home and seeing a picture of a lethal injection table on the wall.
 To be sure, you would not be staying for dinner!

 Today, I want to speak to the Christian, about the cross in our lives.
 When I use the word “cross” it comes as an aberration or the symbol of the endured suffering and sacrifice of Christ and the benefits it gave to us.

 I want to encourage you to not Shrink Under Shadows.

 Shadows are dark times in our lives that seem to overshadow our joy.
 To live beyond the shadows of darkness we must dwell in the shadow of the cross.
 I want to do everything in my communication power to persuade us that:

 “Our only hope, strength, joy, and peace in this life is the cross of Christ.”